This page is a general overview of a few of the Greek Islands, how to get there and how to book hotels and transportation. For more information on

 Lindos Hotel search.
 For Budget travelers, backpackers and students you can still go to Rhodes without spending

 an arm and a leg.
-Check out the 2-star hotels and below at www.hotelsofgreece.com/dodekanese or search Booking.com's Rhodes Hotels.
+Check out the hotels at www.hotelsofgreece.com/dodekanese or search Booking.com's Rhodes Hotels.
 My suggestion is to see Fantasy Travel's economical Santorini-Crete-Rhodes

 Program or their cosmopolitan Santorini, Crete, Mykonos and Rhodes Program.